filecoin-project/filecoin-docs/content/en/basics/what-is-filecoin/programming-on-filecoin/index.md

 #### Lending and staking protocols

 Users can lend out Filecoin to storage providers to use it as storage collateral and receive interest in return.
-These loans can be under-collateralized based on the on-chain storage history of past storage provider performance.
+These loans can be undercollateralized based on the on-chain storage history of past storage provider performance.
 Community members can use this history to generate reputation scores, enabling everyone to identify good borrowers.
 On top of that, loans can be automatically paid back to investors by using a multisig as the storage provider’s owner address, including lenders and a third party, to help negotiate payback.
 New FVM-enabled smart contracts give every FIL token holder access to new yield opportunities on their holdings while also benefiting the whole Filecoin economy by allowing entry ramps for providing storage on the network.

 #### Insurance